ibm-cloud-docs/containers/ts-network-nhc006.md

     ```
     {: pre}

-1. Check IaaS-level firewalls and ACLs.
-1. Ensure subnet ACLs allow **UDP and TCP port 53** outbound.
+5. Review your infrastructure (network appliances, ACLs, etc.) and allow **UDP and TCP port 53** outbound traffic.
-1. If the issue continues, contact support for further assistance.
+6. If the issue continues, contact support for further assistance.
 Open a [support case](/docs/account?topic=account-using-avatar).
 In the case details, be sure to include any relevant log files, error messages, or command outputs.